 17 Refer 3.2.2.
-Note: Excludes moorings and bore drilling permits.

 19 \$80 per hour for Committee Member Councillor / \$100 per hour for Chair Councillor (excl GST).

 - The requesting submitters will be charged equal shares of any amount by which the cost of the application being heard and decided in accordance with the request exceeds the amount payable by the applicant outlined above.